cosmo0920/fluent-plugin-formatter_simple_tsv/README.md

 After checking out the repo, run `bundle install` to install dependencies.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `fluent-plugin-formatter_simple_tsv`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `fluent-plugin-formatter_simple_tsv.gemspec`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing